"At 42, I’m 2st lighter than I was at 22. That’s incredible! "

 Studio: Holyhead, Anglesey

-Wellness Coach: Jenny Jones
+WW Coach: Jenny Jones

 Lots of people suffer with the post-Christmas blues but on 2 January this year, I felt especially gloomy.
 I’d bent down to cut my toenails only to discover I could no longer reach them.
 Red in the face from the exertion, I stepped on the bathroom scales and realised why: I was 17st 13lb, my heaviest ever.